Welcome to the Networking and Multimedia Systems Lab

 We are recruiting

-The NMSL Lab was founded in August 2011 at Department of Computer Science, National Tsing Hua University, Taiwan.
 We are actively looking for motivated students who are interested in networking, multimedia, mobile computing, and distributed systems.
-We have multiple PhD/Masters openings (up to 6 Masters and 2 PhDs).
+We have multiple PhD/Masters openings in teleimmersive video conferencing, big-data driven question&answering systems, and wireless Software-Defined networks.
+Postdoc positions are also possible.
 We have connections to research labs in many well-known unversities, including University of California Davis, University of California Irvine, University of Illinois at Urbana-Champaign, and Simon Fraser University.
-We also have joint projects with leading industrial labs, such as HTC Magic Lab.
+We also have joint projects with leading industrial labs.
 If interested, you are more than welcome to contact me at chsu At cs.nthu.edu.tw.